aldis-ameriks/pg-typegen/README.md

   --bigint                   use bigint for int8 types instead of strings (default: false) --date-as-string           use string for date types instead of javascript Date object (default: false) --insert-types             generate separate insert types with optional fields for columns allowing NULL value or having default values (default: false)
-  --tables                   generate string literal type with all table names (default: false) --help                     display help for command
+  --table-names              generate string literal type with all table names (default: false) --help                     display help for command

 Example: